sannybuilder/tutorial/content/while-true.md

 `while true` is an infinite loop.
 It ends only with the `break` command or when the script is ended (e.g. using `terminate_this_script`).

-It is often used to create a main body of a CLEO script, which contantly awaits for a key press to trigger some action.
+It is often used to create the main body of a CLEO script which constantly awaits for the player input.

 ```
 while true